Cheryl Krisher Obituary - Sun Prairie, WI | Legacy Pro

 Krisher, Cheryl J. "Cheri"

-Visitation will be from 4 to 7 p.m. on Friday, Sept.
-11, 2020 at Cress Funeral Home, 1310 Emerald Terrace, Sun Prairie, WI 53590.
+Visitation will be from 4-7 p.m. on Friday, Sept.
+11, 2020, at CRESS FUNERAL HOME, 1310 Emerald Terrace, Sun Prairie, WI 53590.
 Visitation will continue at the funeral home on Saturday, Sept.
-12, 2020 from 10 a.m. until service begins at 11 a.m.
+12, 2020, from 10 a.m. until service begins at 11 a.m.
 Cheri will be brought to her final place of rest at Pierceville Cemetery in the town of Sun Prairie.

 Please share your memories at www.CressFuneralService.com